tech4germany/Siteseeker/README.md

 When all crucial data that is needed to identify a suitable site is available in the application, the next step would be to integrate the system with all german land registries, to enable users to order property owner data.
 This heavily relies on the authorisation system proposed in M3.
 Furthermore, an integration of payment systems of the individual land registries, which only provide this data for money, is needed.
 This feature ranked very high in our user tests and would speed up the identification process for a suitable infrastructure sites even more.
 Read more about this in our project documentation.

 #### M6 (stretch goal): 3D Topo- & Geodata integration
 To further enhance the site location process for the user group, an integration of detailed 3D models of the topography and surroundings of a site would be very helpful.
-As the prototype currently uses [Openlayers]() as the underling map framework, an integration with the [CeasiumJS]() library is possible, to integrate 3D models.
+As the prototype currently uses [Openlayers](https://openlayers.org/) as the underling map framework, an integration with the [CeasiumJS](https://cesium.com/platform/cesiumjs/) library is possible, to integrate 3D models.
 Based on the 3D models, location canvassers can evaluate a site based on factors like surrounding building height, slopes and mountains, landscape structure etc.

 ### Restrictions and hurdles

-### Next steps
+On our journey towards the prototype we encountered some technical restrictions and hurdles that need to be taken into account when continuing to work on the prototype:

+- API documentations of public APIs (e.g. of the federal geoportals) are often outdated, insufficient or simply not existing
+- The data that we want to utilise in our project is scattered over many data sources in many formats (16 federal states, 10800 municipalities)
+- There is no standard for providing administration data, e.g. fields in the provided data are named randomly and there is no standard of what data needs to be provided by which API
+- Most geo services provided by the cadastres, provide data in pre rendered maps (WebMapServices) which do not allow for interacting with objects on the maps.
+For this the cadastre needs to provide the actual features and shapes, together with metadata (WebFeatureServices).
+The accessibility of these is limited.
+- Some relevant data, as mentioned above, can not be provided publicly, e.g. Infrastructure data.